Summaries

 Non-technical summary

-In this paper, I show that, combined with current academic publication practices, front line empirical methods, while useful and effective to evaluate how a factor causes another, might in some cases lead to conclude that effects are larger than they actually are.
+In this paper, I show that front-line empirical methods used in economics, while useful and effective to evaluate how a factor causes another, might in some cases lead to concluding that effects are larger than they actually are when combined with current academic publication practices.

-On the other hand, previous research has shown that publication practices favor results that seem ostensibly non null; that is to say far away from zero.
-Now, if the true effect is close to zero and the study imprecise, the published result will not only be far away from zero but also from the true effect.
+On the other hand, previous research has shown that publication practices favor results that seem ostensibly non-null; that is to say far from zero.
+Now, if the true effect is small and the study imprecise, the published result will not only be far from zero but also far from the true effect.

 The set of methods mentioned above enables to convincingly measure how a factor causes another.
 However, in this paper, I show that these methods are also more subject to the publication issue described above.
 In some cases, they may be more likely than conventional methods to produce effect sizes that are too large.
 I demonstrate that there is a trade-off between measuring an actual causal impact and exaggerating effect sizes as a result of the publication problem discussed above.

 To do so, I first illustrate the importance of this trade-off by reviewing several subsets of the economics literature.
-To study the mechanisms driving this trade-off more precisely, I build simulations, generating fake data representative of real life situations.
+To study the mechanisms driving this trade-off more precisely, I build simulations, generating fake data representative of real-life situations.
 I have to rely on simulations because to evaluate how far the result of an analysis is from the true effect, one needs to know this true effect.
-In real life cases, the true effect is never known (otherwise one would not build a study to estimate it).
-Simulations enable me to define a (fake) ``true effect’’ myself and to vary parameters values to explore the drivers of the trade-off considered.
-Finally, I derive a formal mathematical proof of the existence trade-off described above and of the impact of its drivers.
+In real-life cases, the true effect is never known (otherwise one would not build a study to estimate it).
+Simulations enable me to define a fake “true effect” myself and to vary parameters to explore the drivers of the trade-off considered.
+I also derive a formal mathematical proof of the existence of the trade-off described above and of the impact of its drivers.

-To conclude, I discuss potential avenues to avoid exaggerating true effect sizes.
-Computing and reporting a very simple calculations may help evaluate the risk of exaggeration.
-I finally develop a tool to highlight the overarching factor that drives the trade-off.
-This tool enables practitioners to gauge where their study lies with respect to this trade-off.
+To conclude, I discuss practical solutions to avoid exaggerating true effect sizes.
+Computing and reporting simple power calculations can help evaluate the risk of exaggeration.
+I also develop a tool—an R software package called ididvar—to help researchers gauge where their study lies with respect to this trade-off and to assess potential exaggeration risks.

 When power is low, the distribution of estimates is spread out.
-Only estimates that are roughly 2 sd away from 0 are statistically significant.
-Significant estimates overestimate the true effect size.
+Only estimates that are 1.96 sd away from 0 are statistically significant.

 RDD discards variation by only considering observations within the bandwidth.
 It decreases the effective sample size.